baskann/ENS492-Truck-Drone-Project/README.md

 Here are all the libraries you need to install for this code:
+Copypip
-Copypip install gurobipy
+-install gurobipy
-pip install pandas
+-pip install pandas
-pip install matplotlib
+-pip install matplotlib
-pip install numpy
+-pip install numpy
-pip install openpyxl  # For Excel file support with pandas You'll need to run these commands in your terminal or command prompt.
+-pip install openpyxl  # For Excel file support with pandas You'll need to run these commands in your terminal or command prompt.
 Note that Gurobi requires a license